Galarzaa90/NabBot/docs/commands/index.md

 For descriptions of each command check the different commands sections in the sidebar.

+In discord, you can use the command [help](general.md#help) to see a list of commands.
+Only commands that you are allowed to use will be shown.

 ## Paginator

-Some commands responses feature a *paginator* ([based on Rapptz' paginator class](https://github.com/Rapptz/RoboDanny/blob/master/cogs/utils/paginator.py)).
+Some commands responses feature a *paginator* ([based on RoboDany's paginator class](https://github.com/Rapptz/RoboDanny/blob/rewrite/cogs/utils/paginator.py)).
 These can be easily spotted by the reactions automatically added to the reply (◀️▶️⏹️).
 These reactions act as buttons, letting you scroll through the results.